Eddie Mair 4pm - 6pm

-Who will get the Covid vaccine first in the UK?
-Is there a priority list?
+Covid vaccine priority list: Who will get the vaccine first in the UK?

-With only a certain amount of the immunisation available this year, the Government must set out a list of priority people to give the vaccine to first.
+With only a certain amount of the immunisation available this year, the Government has set out a list of priority people to give the vaccine to first.

 So who will get the Covid vaccine first in the UK?
 Is there a priority list?
 Here’s what’s been said so far:

 Who will get the Covid vaccine first?

 The priority list focuses on age - one of the biggest risk factors when catching coronavirus.